MarufZak/study-logs/grokking-web-application-security/README.md

 ### CRLF injections

-In UNIX-based systems, new lines are marked with Line Feed character - \n.
-In Windows systems, new lines are marked with two characters, Carriage Return (CR) - \r, and Line Feed.
+In UNIX-based systems, new lines are marked with _Line Feed_ character - \n.
+In Windows systems, new lines are marked with two characters, _Carriage Return (CR)_ - \r, and Line Feed.

-Attacker might inject LF or CRLF combination to make log injection.
+Attacker might inject LF or CRLF combination to make _log injection_.
 Suppose you are logging operations in your server, for example user is logging in with some username.
 Attacker might use LF or CRLF to mark newline in your logs.

 ```txt
 username =  username\nhere are logs from attackers!